masesgroup/JCOReflector/src/documentation/index.md

 - Arrays: partial support
 - Inheritance
 - Out/Ref parameters
-- Native types managed from JCOBridge are directly mapped to native Java type
+- Native types managed from JCOBridge are directly mapped to native Java™ type
 - Base types (System.Object, System.Type, System.Enum, System.Exception, System.Collections.ArrayList) are mapped to specific type into a support library (**JCOReflector.jar**)
-- Management of thrown declaration as expected in Java: a generic Throwable is used with all exceptions found in code (used the algorithm in https://stackoverflow.com/questions/986180/how-can-i-determine-which-exceptions-can-be-thrown-by-a-given-method and code from https://docs.microsoft.com/en-us/archive/blogs/haibo_luo/)
+- Management of thrown declaration as expected in Java™: a generic Throwable is used with all exceptions found in code (used the algorithm in https://stackoverflow.com/questions/986180/how-can-i-determine-which-exceptions-can-be-thrown-by-a-given-method and code from https://docs.microsoft.com/en-us/archive/blogs/haibo_luo/)
 - Documentation

 ### Not implemented in reflector: